 Executive Director, Salzburg Law School on International Criminal Law, Humanitarian Law and Human Rights Law; member of the Austrian delegation at the first Review Conference of the Rome Statute of the International Criminal Court; participated in sessions of the Special Working Group on the Crime of Aggression; participated in sessions of the Preparatory Commission for the International Criminal Court.

-Deputy-Director, International Law and Human Rights Programme at Parliamentarians for Global Action, focusing on the provision of political, advocacy and legal advice to parliamentarians in the fight against impunity through the Rome Statute system; Ph.D in international Law (Institut de hautes études internationales et du développement, Geneva) on the Relationship between the ICC and Security Council; M.A. in Law and Diplomacy (The Fletcher School, Tufts University); B.A in International Relations (Universidad Iberoamericana, Mexico).
+Special Assistant to the President of the Assembly of States Parties to the Rome Statute; previously Deputy-Director, International Law and Human Rights Programme at Parliamentarians for Global Action; Ph.D in international Law (Institut de hautes études internationales et du développement, Geneva) on the Relationship between the ICC and Security Council; M.A. in Law and Diplomacy (The Fletcher School, Tufts University); B.A in International Relations (Universidad Iberoamericana, Mexico).

 Professor of Law (public international law, international criminal law and human rights; Washington University); Special Adviser to the ICC Prosecutor on Crimes Against Humanity; Director of the Crimes Against Humanity Initiative; one of the world’s leading experts on the International Criminal Court; award-winning and prolific scholar.

 Prof. Sadat’s personal page: http://law.wustl.edu/faculty_profiles/profiles.aspx?id=390